esikmalazman/esikmalazman/README.md

 <h1> Hi there 👋, I'm Ikmal Azman </h1>

-- iOS Engineer from 🇲🇾 Malaysia with 2 years of experience in iOS Engineering, developing application for Education and Food Delivery industry.
+- iOS Engineer from 🇲🇾 Malaysia with 2 years of experience in iOS Engineering, developing application for Education, Social Media, Food Delivery industry.
 - I'm interested in 👨‍💻 User Interface/User Experience design, 👓 Augmented Reality(AR) and 🤖 Machine Learning.
 - 🤝 Let connect with me on [LinkedIn](https://www.linkedin.com/in/esikmalazman/) or [Twitter](https://twitter.com/esikmalazman)